Innisbrook Resort and Golf Club

 Innisbrook Resort and Golf Club is a hotel and country club resort in the southeastern United States, located in Palm Harbor, Florida, northwest of Tampa.
-The complex consists of a 300-room hotel, with 1100 permanent owner units. three 18 hole golf Courses and a 9 hole Course, spa, 3 restaurants, and 2 conference facilities.
+The complex consists of a 300-room hotel, with 1100 permanent owner units, three 18 hole golf Courses and a 9 hole Course, spa, 3 restaurants, and 2 conference facilities.

 The Innisbrook Resort has been owned and operated by Salamander Hotels & Resorts since July 2007, having previously been owned by the Golf Trust investment group since 2004 under the Westin Hotels & Resorts brand.

 Golf

 There are four golf courses at Innisbrook, all designed by Larry Packard, the oldest of which is the Island Course, which was completed in 1970.
-The Copperhead Course, venue for the PGA Tour's Valspar Championship, came next in 1974, and originally had 27 holes before nine were used as the basis of the Highlands North Course.
+Then came the construction of the Sandpiper Course.
+The Copperhead Course, venue for the PGA Tour's Valspar Championship, came next in 1974,basis of the Highlands North Course.
 The final addition was the Highlands South Course.

 Winners of the tournament have included major champions Jordan Spieth, Charl Schwartzel, Retief Goosen, Vijay Singh, and Jim Furyk.